OctaYus/Bug-Bounty/Checklist/Web App/README.md

 - [ ] Check that the login form is delivered over HTTPS
 - [ ] Check session tokens only delivered over HTTPS
 - [ ] Check if HTTP Strict Transport Security (HSTS) in use
+- [ ] Check for mixed-content over HTTPS

 ### <a name="Authentication">Authentication</a>
 - [ ] Test for user enumeration